 For programmers to share common conventions about network interfaces, TinyOS documentation describes the choices made to design network and AM interfaces, and how upper layers should be designed to meet these conventions.

-The basic interface is Packet
+The basic interface is Packet (figure 1.1), which

 provides access to the field that is common to every datagram